-The benefit of the additional investment allowance may not be significant where the company qualifying for the allowances is in an assessed loss position and will accordingly only derive a cash flow benefit sometime in the future.
+The benefit of the additional investment allowance may not be significant when the company qualifying for the allowances is in an assessed loss position and will accordingly derive a cash-flow benefit only sometime in the future.
 Given that many of the industrial policy projects will be large-scale, it may in fact take several years before the cash benefits of the deductions become available.
-As a result, inflation would erode the value of the benefit if there was no adjustment to the present day value of the additional investment allowance benefit.
+As a result, inflation would erode the value of the benefit if there were no adjustment to the present-day value of the additional investment allowance benefit.

 In order to mitigate this potential adverse outcome, section 12I(6) provides for an adjustment to the balance of assessed loss that is occasioned by the deduction of any additional investment allowance.
-In essence, to the extent that the section 12I deductions are not able to be used (that is, the deduction, or portion thereof, create an assessed loss), the balance of assessed loss that may be carried forward and deducted in the following year of assessment must be adjusted for inflation.
+In essence, to the extent that the section 12I deductions are not able to be used (that is, the deduction, or portion of it, creates an assessed loss), the balance of assessed loss that may be carried forward and deducted in the following year of assessment must be adjusted for inflation.

 The adjustment is calculated as follows.
 The balance of assessed loss that may be carried forward in a year of assessment must be increased by the amount by which that balance of assessed loss exceeds an amount equal to any balance of assessed loss that would have been carried forward had the additional investment allowance (in that year of assessment or any previous year of assessment) not been allowed, multiplied by the "prescribed rate" contemplated in paragraph (a) of that definition as at the end of that year of assessment.
-The current "prescribed rate" is 4,5%.